Duke in Los Angeles

 Non-Duke students: Non-Duke students are welcome to apply for this program.
 You must be a degree-seeking student in good standing at an accredited college or university.
 Consult your university’s registrar and/or study away advisor for assistance with transfer credit.
 Students who are not matriculated at a college or university are not eligible to participate in Duke’s study away programs.

-International Students: *Important* If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain CPT or OPT authorization for the required internship component of this U.S.-based program.
-Contact the Duke Visa Services Office for assistance.
-Download info sheet.
+International Students: If you are an international student studying at Duke on a visa (such as F-1), you will need to obtain the required CPT or OPT authorization for the internship that is a required part of this program.
+Please contact Duke Visa Services immediately for assistance.

 All applicants will be considered without regard to race, color, national or ethnic origin, handicap, sexual orientation or preference, gender or age.